vmstio/docs/content/infrastructure/sidekiq.md

 - The threads assigned to the service, which can be configured in the `.service` file or the `docker-compose.yml` file, depending on the deployment type.
 - The `DB_POOL` variable, which sets the maximum number of open connections the service can have to the database (bearing in mind that not every thread will open a connection).

-It is best practice for these values to be the same for each Sidekiq instance.
+It is best practice for these values to be the same for each Sidekiq service.
-By default, there is only one Sidekiq instance.
+By default, there is only one Sidekiq service.

-25 threads may suffice for an instance with a few hundred active users or a larger instance under light load.
+25 threads may suffice for an server with a few hundred active users or a larger server under light load.
 However, a single popular toot going viral can quickly cause queues to back up and timelines to stop updating until the backlog is processed.

-Moreover, when one instance struggles, it can cause delays in other instances within the federation, leading to "red light" errors and other issues.
+Moreover, when one server struggles, it can cause delays in other servers within the federation, leading to "red light" errors and other issues.

 One solution could be to add more threads to your service, but this may result in additional database connections.
 PostgreSQL has limits based on the deployment size, which can be addressed by using PgBouncer as part of the deployment.